 to the intent that the damages awarded shall not only compensate for any loss but also be such as to ensure that no person derives benefit from the contravention, that the land or building is restored to the extent that the contravention occasioned deterioration, and that subsequent or similar contraventions are deterred.

-32. Evidence of Heritage Agreements
+32. Evidence of Heritage Agreements and variations to them

 (1) Where a Heritage Agreement is entered into or varied and the Minister is satisfied that the Agreement, as so entered into or varied, is necessary for the purposes of, and complies with, this Act the Minister shall certify that fact on each executed copy of the Agreement or document evidencing the variation.